Delaroyas/simplyslopes/README.txt

 Copyright (C) 2010-2012 celeron55, Perttu Ahola <celeron55@gmail.com>

-Note: This mod has been changed by TenPlus1 to include other blocks from different mods as well as corner stairs...
+Note: This mod has been changed by Delaroyas to include other blocks from different mods as well as slopes, corner slopes etc...